nearform/promises-workshop/README.md

 # Broken Promises Exercizes

-This workshops shows some of the quirks illustrated by James Snell in its [Broken Promises](https://www.youtube.com/watch?v=XV-u_Ow47s0) talk.
+This workshops shows some of the quirks illustrated by James Snell in his [Broken Promises](https://www.youtube.com/watch?v=XV-u_Ow47s0) talk.

 In order to run the exercizes, you need to have [Node](https://nodejs.org) installed.